How can we help you today?

 • Social media presence or word-of-mouth referrals

-Why it’s a good fit: Perfect for fashion lovers with an eye for detail and a desire to help others feel confident.
+Why it’s a good fit: It’s a strong option for fashion lovers with an eye for detail and a desire to help others feel confident.

 28. Event planning

-Event planning is a detail-oriented business that can cover weddings, birthdays, corporate events, and even online experiences.
-If you’re organized and love coordinating schedules, people, and vendors, this can be a fulfilling and profitable path.
+Event planning is a detail-oriented business that can cover weddings, birthdays, corporate events, community gatherings, and online experiences.
+If you’re organized and enjoy coordinating schedules, people, and vendors, this can be a fulfilling path.

 How to get started: